U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Experiments

-\textbf{Comparisons on Different Underwater Color Casts.} We evaluate the performance of models on DUO~\cite{duo} with different underwater color casts to validate the generalization performance in \cref{tab:com_dh}.
+We evaluate the performance of models on DUO~\cite{duo} with different underwater color casts to validate the generalization performance in Table \ref{tab:com_dh}.
 We select three hue values at equidistant intervals in the underwater color cast range~\cite{unitmodule} for the test (models are all trained on raw DUO).
-Our U-DECN outperforms others for 38.5, 52.3, 38.2 AP on 42.5, 67, 91.5 H, which is a significant improvement in generalization performance compared to it w/o ColorDN.
+The different H represents the color cast in various color ranges underwater.
+Our U-DECN outperforms others for 39.4, 53.2, 39.1 AP on 42.5, 67, 91.5 H, which is a significant improvement in generalization performance compared to it w/o ColorDN.